Shortlink to this blog: http://wp.me/p3nYC8-fO

 Mr. Speaker, we are now in Chapter 11.
 Members of Congress are official trustees presiding over the greatest reorganization of any bankrupt entity in world history, the U.S. Government.
 We are setting forth, hopefully a blueprint for our future.
 There are some who say it is a coroner’s report that will lead to our demise.

-No, You have to actually file for Chapter 11 Bankruptcy and the government has not done that nor could any court hear it.
+No, You have to actually file for Chapter 11 Bankruptcy and the government has not done that.
 But I will accord Traficant the benefit of a doubt that he meant it metaphorically, rather than literally.

 It is an established fact that the United States Federal Government has been dissolved by the Emergency Banking Act, March 9, 1933, 48 Stat.
 1, Public Law 89-719 [sic]; declared by President Roosevelt, being bankrupt and insolvent.
 HJR 192, 73rd Congress session of June 5, 1933 – Joint Resolution to Suspend the Gold Standard and Abrogate the Gold Clause dissolved the Sovereign Authority of the United States and the official capacities of all United States governmental offices and departments and is further evidence that the United States Government exists today in name only.